Sex and lovemaking can be the most satisfying or disappointing part of your relationship and life.

 Our Melbourne Psychologists & Sex Therapists

-The Hart Centre Melbourne has 9 Psychologists and Sex Therapists, Catherine, Karen, Ann, Jasmine, Tegan, Dr Susi and Sarah who specialise in Sex Therapy, some of whom also offer relationship and marriage counselling.
+The Hart Centre Melbourne has Psychologists and Sex Therapists, Catherine, Adam, Karen, Ann, Dr Susi and Sarah who specialise in Sex Therapy, some of whom also offer relationship and marriage counselling.

 We have found that on most occasions our sex life and our relationships are intricately linked so having joint skills and knowledge in both fields as therapists allows us to get the the heart of any combined problem and help you create both a better sex life and better relationship.